 The Redemption

-Rainbow Sky - Photo by Zdeněk Macháček on Unsplash
+Rainbow life - Photo by Jonny Gios on Unsplash

-When Paul discussed the future hope of the Church in Corinth, the resurrection of the dead, he based it on the past Death and Resurrection of Jesus.
-Our salvation was not achieved through his sacrificial death alone, but also through his resurrection from the dead.
-“Christ died for our sins according to the scriptures, and he was buried and raised on the third day” - (1 Corinthians 15:3-4, 20-23).
+When the Apostle Paul discussed the future hope of the Church, he based it on the past Death and Resurrection of Jesus.
+Salvation was achieved by his sacrificial death and through his resurrection from the dead - (1 Corinthians 15:3-4, 20-23).

 JUDGMENT AND VINDICATION

-In the fifth chapter of 1 Thessalonians, Paul warns that the unprepared will be overtaken by that same last day, “like a thief in the night.”
-It will be the “Day of the Lord,” an event associated in Scripture with the judicial punishment of the wicked.
+When interpreting the passage from First Thessalonians, the larger context must be kept in view.
+In the next chapter, Paul warns that the unprepared will be overtaken by the events of that day, “like a thief in the night.”
+Christ’s “arrival” will also coincide with the “Day of the Lord,” an event associated by Scripture with God’s judicial punishment of the wicked.

-The resurrection will mean the termination of death itself, and believers will be physically changed.
-This is the same scenario presented in 1 Thessalonians.
-The point is not the removal of the Church from the Earth, but the resurrection and transformation of its members, both dead and living.
+The Resurrection of the righteous on that day will mean the termination of death, and believers who remain alive will be transformed, the same scenario presented in First Thessalonians.
+The point is not the removal of the Church from the Earth, but the transformation of its members, both the dead and the living.

 SEE ALSO: